Phillezi/kthcloud-cli/README.md

 ## Overview

 `kthcloud-cli` is a command-line interface tool for interacting with kthcloud’s API.
-It allows you to perform various operations such as listin deployments, creating api keys, and creating deployments from `docker-compose` files.
+It allows you to perform various operations such as listing deployments, creating api keys, and creating deployments from `docker-compose` files.

 <div align="center">